 Give me a city, with a strong, urban core.
 Cranes in the air downtown...smokestacks and steeples on the periphery.
-Neighborhoods intermingled with brownstones, white linen tablecloth restaurants, and a dive bar every now and then.
-Factories where they once brewed beer, or made widgets, now turned into condos and/or apartments.
+Neighborhoods intermingled with brownstones, white linen tablecloth restaurants, and maybe a dive bar every now and then.
+Factories where they once brewed beer, or made widgets, now turned into condos and/or apartments...where demand is high, and people are put on a waiting list.

 Mandatory...a high population density.
 Not just for a block, or two, but up one side, and down the other.
 For blocks, people...many blocks.
 Also mandatory...a high GDP per capita.
 Doesn't hurt if a river runs through it.

 Some days, I want to be there.
-In a smaller city, those with big ideas for progress...well, they're reminded, in no uncertain terms, that their ideas don't fit the criteria of the Status-Quo Group.
-Not always...but, sometimes.
+In a smaller city, those with big ideas for progress...well, they're reminded, in no uncertain terms, that their ideas don't always fit the criteria of the Status-Quo Group.

 Comments